Tonograf - A Germanium Equialiser

 A fully discrete Equaliser unit with high and low shelves, the high of which has three frequency choices, and an inductive boost/cut mid-band with six frequency choices.

-Our unit is heavily based on the legendary TAB W95c Equaliser module from the early 1960s.
+Our unit is part for part based on the legendary TAB W95 Equaliser module from the early 1960s.
 We acquired one such unit and fell in love with the sweet sound that comes out with whatever you feed into it.
-The discrete germanium circuit with it’s four inductors and two transformers makes a blissful impression on all that you put through it.
+The discrete germanium circuit with it’s inductors and transformers makes a blissful impression on all that you put through it.
 Push it’s levels to the limit and it saturates so wonderfully, not only within it’s inductors but also within the class A transistor circuits within.

 What is rather unusual about this unit is that it has all the design methods of earlier tube devices such as the V72 and V76 amplifiers, yet the designer adopted those to low voltage transistor circuitry.
 There was only a brief period where this seemed to be present, most likely when experienced design engineers were only becoming accustomed to designing with transistors rather than vacuum tubes.
 What results is a unit that produces a unique and magical sonic imprint, regardless of whether you are actually boosting or cutting any frequencies.